object88/langd/README.md

 The server may return an `InitializeResult` response before it is ready to process requests.
 This is the `initializing` state.
 During this time, the client may send requests, and the server must queue them up for processing.
 The queue is _not_ being processed at this time.

 Once internal initialization is complete, the server is in the `initialized` stage, and will begin processing the queue.
 New requests are still queued up, but the server is free to process them.

+### Processing requests

+Incoming requests are asynchronously processed by a connection handler.
+A connection handler has two queues: `incomingQueue` and `outgoingQueue`.
+As requests are received from the JSONRPC2 server, they are handed off to the connection handler, which looks up and instantiates a request handler by method name.
+The request handler immediately performs some preprocessing on the request to unmarshal arguments and perform any other setup.
+Once the preprocessing is complete, the request handler is placed on the `incomingQueue`.

+The `incomingQueue` and `outgoingQueue` are processed in a own GoRoutine.
+When an request handler is pulled off the `incomingQueue`, the `work` method is invoked, which is expected to perform the processing of the actual request.
+Once this is complete, the request handler is checked to see if it is also a reply handler, and if so, the request / reply handler is placed on the `outgoingQueue`.
+Notifications do not reply, so those requests are not placed on the `outgoingQueue`.

+Replies are supposed to be sent in same order as the requests.
+However, if the requests are processed asynchronously and some are faster to complete than others, then there is potenial for out-of-order replies.
+Additionally, some requests may require some inherent synchronous processing.
+For example, if the client sends a sequence of `didChange` notifications, those will need to be processed in order, and before a `definition` request is processed (as the `didChange` may have some bearing on the request of a definition).

+The connection handler may need a RWMutex to handle requests.
+Requests which do not alter state (`textDocument/definition`, `textDocument/references`, etc) enter with a Read lock, allowing any other non-altering requests to enter as well.
+Once a request which would alter state is processed (`textDocument/didChange`, `textDocument/rename`, etc), a Write lock is requested.
+All currently running read operations will need to complete before the write can proceed, and each write operation will need to proceed synchronously.
+(Conceivably, some write operations could be performed asynchronously, but that is out of scope for an initial implementation.)

+Because replies may be generated out of order with asynchronous processing, they must be queued up in the `outgoingQueue`.